untraceablez/pi_slack_status/README.md

 #### Setup as a Service
-0. **Before you do the steps below, modify the .service file with the correct paths and usernames.**
+0. **Before you do the steps below, modify the .service file with the correct paths and usernames.
+I use Ansible in my homelab, and thus have ansible username instead of the default 'pi'**
 1. In order to set this up as a startup service on the pi, first make the `start_pi_status.sh` file executable: `sudo chmod +x ./start_pi_status.sh`.
 2. Next, copy the contents of the `pi_status.service` file to your clipboard and create a systemd service file: `sudo nano /etc/systemd/system/pi_status.service` and paste the contents inside.
 3. Run the following commands to enable and start the service: